AJS-development/OgarUL-Plugin-Library/Auth-plugin/README.md

-player.accountid is the index where a certain players account is use gameServer.onregister(player) to do things after registering, return values are added to the account data gameServer.account is where all the account data is located
+player.accountid is the index where a certain players account is use gameServer.onregister(player) to do things after registering, return values are added to the account data gameServer.account is where all the account data is located use gameServer.aeon (1 = on, 0 = off) to see if this plugin is enabled